-The LitWits Kit for The Phantom Tollbooth by Norton Juster
+The LitWits Explorer’s Guide for The Phantom Tollbooth by Norton Juster

-LitWits Kits are virtual products, but they’re packed with downloadables — templates, activity aids, academic handouts, and more.
+LitWits Explorer’s Guides are web pages packed with downloadables—templates, activity aids, academic handouts, and more.
 (Here’s a sample, for a different book.)
 Because our guides live online, we can link you to useful info and audiovisuals.
 And you’ll always have the very latest updates!
 A PDF version is included for easy printing.

-The LitWits Kit for The Phantom Tollbooth includes:
+The LitWits Explorer’s Guide for The Phantom Tollbooth includes:

 - sensory prop suggestions, with photos